Selling Prescription Drugs Penalty

 Prescription Drugs Lawyer in Phoenix

 Prescription drugs are legal when they are prescribed by your doctor for you, to treat a specific condition from which you suffer, and when they are obtained without resorting to fraud or doctor shopping.
 In Arizona, as in much of the United States, prescription drug crimes have become a significant problem, one the State is trying to end through vigorous prosecution of doctors who prescribe controlled medications knowingly to patients who shouldn’t have them, and of people who misrepresent their need for certain medications and obtain them through fraud.
 Arizona has the sixth highest drug overdose fatality rate in the United States.
 Most of these deaths are from prescription drugs.
+Our lawyers at Snader Law Group not only have the legal knowledge and trial experience but we also empathize deeply with our clients, especially those that go through wrongful accusations.
+We are here and we can help you.

 In many cases, a patient is prescribed a pharmaceutical drug legitimately and becomes dependent, increasing the dose to a level of abuse, requiring ever-increasing amounts to deliver the same effect.